 As women, we are so hard on ourselves, especially with society’s unachievable standards of beauty.
 My mission is to provide a safe, empowering, fun and body-neutral space where anyone who identifies as female is welcome.
 I firmly believe that EVERYbody deserves to be represented in photographs regardless of age, race, sexual orientation or abilities.

 I am frequently told that my client’s studio experience and the photographs I create, allow them to regain a sense of self-appreciation — nothing brings me more satisfaction and pride than knowing I am making a difference in the lives of women with my empowerment photography.

 I’m also a strong believer in continuing education and make it a point to take trainings & workshops multiple times a year.
 I’m very excited to share that I recently completed the 7 Pillars course thru The Boudoir University.

 As a graduate of The Boudoir University I have pledged to continue to do the work necessary to educate myself on as many different intersections of oppression as possible, in addition to striving to provide a safe, inclusive & empowering photographic experience for all humans, mitigating harm where possible.
 It is my belief that every human is worthy of respect in the form of, but not limited to: consent, safe practices, open communication & understanding.
 Every human deserves photographic documentation and it is my promise as your professional to constantly aim for inclusivity, empowerment & empathy in all practices.

-Photography was not always my path, but helping people always has been, and so I earned my Master’s in Social Work, through Boston University.
+Photography was not always my path, but helping people always has been, in 1996 I earned my Master’s in Social Work, through Boston University.
 After some time working as a social worker, and the birth of my second child, I decided to use my love of photography as a medium to help people.